cyberark/ansible-role-conjur/README.md

 ### "retrieve_conjur_variable" lookup plugin

-As mentioned earlier, using The Conjur Lookup Plugin to retrieve secrets from Conjur means the Ansible host requires god like privilege.
+As mentioned earlier, Retrieving secrets from Conjur with the Lookup Plugin gives the Ansible Controller host “god privileges”.
+This means the Ansible Controller host has read access to every secret that a remote node may need.
-A node with god-privilege is high value target within a network.
-It has access to the keys of the kingdom.
+A node with god-privilege is a high value target within a network as it has access to the keys of the kingdom.
 A second concern to keep in mind when using the Conjur Lookup Plugin is the inherent openness of variables.
-Secrets may accidentally leaked to nodes affected by the playbook run.
+Secrets may be accidentally leaked to nodes affected by the playbook run.

 ### "conjur" Module

-Using the Conjur Module may represent a departure from a traditional way of providing secrets to a remote machine, thus require rework of playbooks.
+The Conjur Module represents a departure from the traditional method of providing secrets to a remote machine and requires a rework of existing playbooks.
 Currently, there are limitations to the type of actions that can be called from the Conjur Module.
 This may be addressed in the future.

 Security Tradeoffs
 ------------------
-It is important to consider security tradeoffs when integrating secrets into plays.
+There are a couple of security opportunities and tradeoffs between the various approaches of integrating secrets into plays with Ansible.

 **Simple (But Less Secure) Approach**

+From a security perspective, Ansible (and Chef, Puppet, Salt Stack, etc.) suffer from a God Privilege problem.
-Because secrets are injected into plays (either with Ansible Vault or an external Vault), the Ansible host needs to be able to retrieve all secrets required to configure remote nodes.
-This approach is relatively easy to use, in that secrets are compiled centrally and work just like variables.
-Unfortunately, this makes the Ansible host a high-value target on the network.
-Great lengths need to be taken to secure the host.
+Because secrets are injected into plays, either with an Ansible Vault or an external Vault, the Ansible host needs to retrieve all secrets required to configure remote nodes.
+This approach highly favors the playbook writer and/or operator because secrets are compiled centrally and work just like variables.
+However, the presence of a high value target like this in the network requires extra measures to secure the host.
 This approach requires a high level of automation and thoughtful network design.

-This role can provide a simple alternative to Ansible Vault by using the lookup plugin.
+This role can provide a simple alternative to the Ansible Vault by using the lookup plugin.
 This approach lets an organization:

 * Removing a common encryption key while encrypted secrets at rest
 * Simplify secret rotation/changing